Conspiracy theory

-The Eye of Providence, as seen on the US$1 bill, has been perceived by some to be evidence of a conspiracy linking the Founding Fathers of the United States to the New World Order conspiracy theory.
+As seen on the US$1 bill, the Eye of Providence has been perceived by some to be evidence of a conspiracy linking the Founding Fathers of the United States to the New World Order conspiracy theory.

 A conspiracy theory is an explanation for an event or situation that asserts the existence of a conspiracy (generally by powerful sinister groups, often political in motivation), when other explanations are more probable.
-The term generally has a negative connotation, implying that the appeal of a conspiracy theory is based in prejudice, emotional conviction, insufficient evidence, and/or paranoia.
+The term generally has a negative connotation, as it can often be based in prejudice, emotional conviction, insufficient evidence or paranoia.
 A conspiracy theory is distinct from a conspiracy; it refers to a hypothesized conspiracy with specific characteristics, including but not limited to opposition to the mainstream consensus among those who are qualified to evaluate its accuracy, such as scientists or historians.
 As such, conspiracy theories are identified as lay theories.

-Conspiracy theories tend to be internally consistent and correlate with each other; they are generally designed to resist falsification either by evidence against them or a lack of evidence for them.
+Conspiracy theories are usually resistant to falsification either by evidence against them or a lack of evidence for them.
 They are reinforced by circular reasoning: both evidence against the conspiracy and absence of evidence for it are misinterpreted as evidence of its truth.
 Psychologist Stephan Lewandowsky observes "the stronger the evidence against a conspiracy, the more the conspirators must want people to believe their version of events."
 As a consequence, the conspiracy becomes a matter of faith rather than something that can be proven or disproven.
 Studies have linked belief in conspiracy theories to distrust of authority and political cynicism.
 Some researchers suggest that conspiracist ideation—belief in conspiracy theories—may be psychologically harmful or pathological.
 Such belief is correlated with psychological projection, paranoia, and Machiavellianism.